About Vovk.ts

 RESTful JSON API + RPC

-Vovk.ts is a RESTful API back-end framework that implements well-known and widely used patterns.
-It can serve as a standard back-end framework to build endpoints that follow market-wide RESTful API conventions, such as:
+Vovk.ts is a RESTful API back-end framework that embraces widely used patterns.
+It can serve as a standard back-end framework for endpoints that follow market-wide RESTful API conventions, such as:

 - Naming conventions for URLs and endpoints: